tracek/audio-explorer/README.md

 6. Calculated audio features can be inspected, sorted and filtered through custom-made query language by selecting _Table_ tab.
 7. User can now use e.g. _Lasso select_ (top right menu that appears after hovering over the graph) to select interesting cluster.
 The selection will be reflected in _Table_.
 8. WIP: Clear noise with spectral subtraction.
 User will select noise and then run algorithm to remove undesired frequencies in a smart way.

+#### Web appliction

+The web app is hosted on AWS.
+It scales to up to 3 instances and uses `nginx` load balancer.
+The traffic is secured and managed though Route 53.
+AWS provides a certificate too.
+The code repository contains complete load balancer configuration required to run the app in the wild.

 ##### Features